 Get ready to sell your business

-Tax issues when selling your business
+Your responsibilities and liabilities when selling your business